cjmayo/ntp/doc/source/filter.rst

 least expected error.
 This page describes the algorithm design principles along with an example of typical performance.

+.. _wedge-fig:

 .. figure:: pic/flt5.png
   :align: center

-  Figure 1.
   Wedge Scattergram

-Figure 1 shows a typical *wedge scattergram* plotting sample points of offset versus delay collected over a 24-hr period.
+:numref:`wedge-fig` shows a typical *wedge scattergram* plotting sample points of offset versus delay collected over a 24-hr period.
 As the delay increases, the offset variation increases, so the best samples are those at the lowest delay.
 There are two limb lines at slope ±0.5,